kermitt2/article_dataset_builder/Readme.md

 - Harvest PDF from the specification of the article set (list of strong identifiers or basic metadata provided in a csv file), typically PDF available in Open Access PDF via the [Unpaywall API](https://unpaywall.org/products/api) (and some heuristics)

-- Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references), converting them into structured XML TEI
+- Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references), converting them into structured XML TEI (optional)

 - For PMC files (Open Access set only), harvest also XML JATS (NLM) files and perform a conversion into XML TEI (same TEI customization as Grobid) via [Pub2TEI](https://github.com/kermitt2/Pub2TEI)

-Optionally:
+In addition, optionally:

 - Generate thumbnails for article (based on the first page of the PDF), small/medium/large